dolfim/vagrant-lamp/README.md

 Vagrant LAMP
 ============

+This is a fork of <https://github.com/mattandersen/vagrant-lamp>, where I added phpMyAdmin.

 Want to test a new web app but don't want to affect your current Apache / MySQL / PHP system?
 Applications like MAMP are great, but they don't make it easy to maintain multiple, separate web roots.